Biranavan-P/ADViz-Your-Digital-Contact-book/README.md

 Added contacts to DB! will be displayed if the script was successful.

 ### Enter your API keys
+**Due to the requirements of the university, I did not secure the API keys using a .env file.**

 Please navigate to public/function.js and enter your API keys for Google Maps and TrueWay Geocoding.

 Google Maps API key: line 16